 TorGuard boasts of their media coverage on their homepage, with outlets such as Forbes, Wired, and The Guardian displayed; an impressive array of media outlets, but is their performance up to scratch?
-We’re about to find out.
+We’re about to find out in this review.

 TorGuard VPN Pros